-C. Laborde · S. Courcier · J.M.
-Goehrs Boots Pharma, 49, Rue de Bitche, F-92400 Courbevoie, France aspirin, which is contraindicated in this situation in the United States and in the United Kingdom [1, 7, 9].
-Ibuprofen, a non-steroidal anti-inflammatory drug (NSAID), is analgesic and antipyretic and is available in 22 countries for paediatric use as an analgesic and antipyretic agent.
-In France ibuprofen has just been approved for use in paediatric fever.
-The antipyretic efficacy of ibuprofen has been evaluated in 17 randomised studies conducted in 1251 children less than 12 years of age [2-4, 6, 8, 10-12].
-In children and infants the antipyretic effect of 7.5 mg $\cdot$ kg-1 ibuprofen is equivalent to 10 mg $\cdot$ kg-1 aspirin or paracetamol, for an equivalent degree of tolerability.
+Fever is the most common symptom of disease in children.
+It is associated with discomfort and convulsions, especially in infants.
+It needs to be treated by an antipyretic which is rapidly effective and well tolerated.
+Aspirin and paracetamol (acetaminophen) are the two antipyretic drugs in France for treatment of paediatric fever, in spite of the risk of Reye's syndrom with aspiriin, which is contraindicated in this situation in the United States and in the United Kingdom^[1, 7, 9].
+Ibuprofen, a non-steroidal anti-inflammatory drug (NSAID), is analgesic and antipyretic and is available in 22 countries for paediatric fever.
+The antipyretic efficacy of ibuprofen has been evaluated in 17 randomised studies conducted in 1 251 children less than 2 years of $age^{[2-4, 6, 8, 10-12]}$.
+In children and infants the antipyretic effect of 7.5 mg·kg-1 ibuprofen is equivalent degree of tolerability.